top of page

 Behind everything I do the intention is simple, bringing you back to your body.

-My interest in nutrition started at the age of 14 after joining the cross country and track team.
-What started solely as a way to become better at my sport quickly became something much deeper.
-I saw firsthand how food could act as medicine, not just for performance, but for healing, and I became convinced that our approach to health needed to change.
-Ever since, I’ve believed the body has an innate ability to heal itself when given what it truly needs.
+My interest in nutrition began at 14 when I joined the cross country and track team.
+What started as a way to improve performance quickly became something much deeper.
+I began to see how food could act as medicine, not just for sport, but for healing.

 As a holistic registered dietitian, I take a body-led approach, combining nutrition, functional medicine, eastern medicine, and herbalism, to help restore trust, balance, and regulation while making the body itself the roadmap for healing.